 The Seminary is home for the students (and staff) for much of the year, so the other facilities – beyond the chapel and lecture rooms – are all important for the well-being of the community.
 Everything from laundry facilities to recreational spaces (and time off to use them!) are invaluable to the people who live here.

 Students have the use of a common room and bar known as the ‘Dive’, equipped with TV, two full-szed snooker tables, a table-tennis table and a football table.
 The Dive is the scene of regular social events including twice-weekly bar nights.
-Adjacent to the Dive is a student-run shop selling snacks, stationary and toiletries.

 The local area includes a number of small villages and towns with a good selection of shops, pubs and restaurants, in particular as well as the large shopping centre and transport links of Guildford.